Out of Time Witness Statement

 What will happen if my Out of Time witness statement is granted?

-If your application is accepted, the warrant will be revoked and all bailiff fees removed.
+The warrant will be revoked and all bailiff fees removed.
 The local authority, TfL or Dart Charge will re-issue you a new Notice to Owner .
 You will then have the opportunity to pay the charge at the earlier discounted rate.
-Full details can be read on the following page.
+If your vehicle had been removed to the bailiff’s pound, it must be released without charge.
+Further details can be read on this page.

 What happens if my Out of Time witness statement (late appeal) is rejected?